About Our Graduates

 Matthew Duperon, 2013, is Assistant Professor of Religion, Susquehana University (PA).

 Jennifer Eyl, 2012, is Assistant Professor in the Department of Religion at Tufts University.
-Jen has also received a grant from the National Endowment for the Humanities to participate in a seminar in Greece this summer.
+Jen has also received a grant from the National Endowment for the Humanities to participate in a seminar in Greece last summer.

 Andrew Flescher, 2000, is Associate Professor at SUNY Stonybrook.
 He is currently working on his fourth book, The Organ Donor Crisis in America: Markets, Civic Duty, and Closing the Gap (forthcoming, Georgetown University Press).